Total masses of solutions to general Toda systems with singular sources: The DPW method and Local solutions

 The zero-curvature equation can also be written as the Maurer-Cartan equation

 for the following Lie algebra valued differential form

 With $dz = dx_1+ i\,dx_2$ and $d\bar z = dx_1 - i\,dx_2$, it is also

-Since the Cartan involution $\theta$ on $\fg$ is conjugate linear, we see that $\omega$ takes value in the fixed subalgebra $\fg^\theta = \fk$ (see Appendix Subsection \ref{compact}).
-Therefore by \cite{Sharpe}*{Theorems 6.1 and 7.14}, there exists a map on the simply-connected domain
+Since the Cartan involution $\theta$ on $\fg$ is conjugate linear, we see that the zero curvature connection $\omega$ takes value in the fixed subalgebra $\fg^\theta = \fk$.
+Therefore by \cite{Sharpe}*{Theorems 6.1 and 7.14}, there exists a map from the simply-connected domain

 to the compact subgroup $K=G^\theta$ such that

 Therefore,